-- (1) An Emergency Notice will be issued by ERCOT in accordance with Protocol Section 6.5.9.3.4, Emergency Notice, when ERCOT is operating in an Emergency Condition.
-This includes when ERCOT is considered to be in an insecure state when ERCOT Transmission Grid status is such that a Credible Single Contingency event presents the threat of uncontrolled separation of cascading Outages and/or large-scale service disruption to Load (other than Load being served from a single-feed transmission service) and/or overload of a Transmission Facility, and no timely solution is obtainable from the market. - (2) ERCOT shall provide verbal notice of an Emergency Notice to all TOs and QSEs representing Resources and shall post the message electronically to the ERCOT website. - (3) When an Emergency Notice is issued, ERCOT is operating in an Emergency Condition.
-QSEs shall notify appropriate Resources, REPs and LSEs.
-TOs shall notify their represented TSPs and LSEs.
+(1) An Emergency Notice will be issued by ERCOT in accordance with Protocol Section 6.5.9.3.4, Emergency Notice, when ERCOT is operating in an Emergency Condition.
+This includes when ERCOT is considered to be in an insecure state when ERCOT Transmission Grid status is such that a Credible Single Contingency event presents the threat of uncontrolled separation of cascading Outages and/or large-scale service disruption to Load (other than Load being served from a single-feed transmission service) and/or overload of a Transmission Facility, and no timely solution is obtainable from the market.

+- (2) ERCOT shall provide verbal notice of an Emergency Notice to TOs and QSEs representing Resources through the TO and QSE Hotlines and shall post the message electronically to the ERCOT website. - (3) When an Emergency Notice is issued, ERCOT is operating in an Emergency Condition.
+QSEs shall notify their represented QSEs, Resources, REPs and LSEs as appropriate of Emergency Notices.
+TOs shall notify their represented TSPs, DSPs and LSEs as appropriate of Emergency Notices.